Creazycreator/B-Bot/README.md

 - The high volatility of cryptocurrencies can result in the partial or complete loss of your capital.
 - You will be solely responsible for the loss of this capital.
 Neither I or anyone else will be required to reimburse the lost amount.
+- Do not use a large amount for the purchase, as you may risk losing a significant sum.

 Seeking professional financial advice is recommended, especially for those unfamiliar with the complexities of trading.
 Remember that the cryptocurrency market is dynamic, and adjustments may be necessary to adapt to changing conditions.
 Please trade responsibly and be aware of the evolving nature of the crypto space.